mwpastore/sinja/README.md

 of the boilerplate for a Sintara application and automate the drawing of routes based on the resource definitions.

-### Extensibility
+### Ol' Blue Eyes is Back

-The "power" of implementing this functionality as a Sinatra extension is that all of Sinatra's usual features are available within your resource definitions.
+The "power" so to speak of implementing this functionality as a Sinatra extension is that all of Sinatra's usual features are available within your resource definitions.
 The action helpers blocks get compiled into Sinatra helpers, and the `resource`, `has_one`, and `has_many` keywords build [Sinatra::Namespace][21] blocks.
 You can manage caching directives, set headers, and even `halt` (or `not_found`, although such cases are usually handled transparently by returning `nil` values or empty collections from action helpers) as desired.

 ```ruby
 class App < Sinatra::Base